ideen1/ENSF409-FinalProject/README.md

     - Host: localhost
     - Database: food_inventory

-# Warning:
+# Warnings:
+- Our GUI controller is designed in such a way that it dynamically monitors the program, even in testing
+    - Please click "Ok" on any pop ups that occur during JUnit testing
 - During order processing, this program can take 30-40 seconds per hamper depending on your machine.
     - This is due to very lengthy and complex arithmatic (orders of ~2^20).
     - Multiple loading screens will appear during this process.
 Please wait for the loading screens to disappear on their own before continuing